ctkjose/R1PLUSFIRMWARE/README.md

 Optimize for size and performance under Arduino's ATMEGA 2560.

+Keep compatibility with slicers and applications like MatterControl and Cura.

+Add modern printer control features as supported by RAMPS.

 ## Thanks and Copyrights ##

-This project is based on original work from [Marlin](http://marlinfw.org) [frimware](https://github.com/MarlinFirmware/Marlin) and projects like Sprinter and grbl.
+This project is based on original work from the [Marlin](http://marlinfw.org) [frimware](https://github.com/MarlinFirmware/Marlin) and projects like Sprinter and grbl.<br>
-Copyright (C) 2016 MarlinFirmware
+Copyright (C) 2016 MarlinFirmware<br>

-Marlin is  based on a mashup between [Sprinter](https://github.com/kliment/Sprinter) and [grbl](https://github.com/simen/grbl/tree).
+Marlin is  based on a mashup between [Sprinter](https://github.com/kliment/Sprinter) and [grbl](https://github.com/simen/grbl/tree).<br>
-Copyright (C) 2011 Camiel Gubbels / Erik van der Zalm
+Copyright (C) 2011 Camiel Gubbels / Erik van der Zalm<br>

-Thanks to the guys a [RepRap](https://reprap.org/wiki/RepRap) and the community for all the valuable information that made this project possible.
+Thanks to the guys at [RepRap](https://reprap.org/wiki/RepRap) and the community for all the valuable information that made this project possible.

 ## Boards ##